NicoloMoretti/barracks/docs/scripting-guide.md

   Here I wanted to show that:
     1. Functions can return data.
     2. Functions can be called before their definition.
-    3. Just like commands, functions can be nested directly in places.
+    3. Just like commands, functions can be nested directly in other commands, or other functions as parameters
     4. This is a .brk multiline-comment
 */